jamespetran/rust-bench/README.md

 ## Cost ##

-Total cost has been ~70$.
-Almost 50% of it due to running o1-preview once for each problem.
+The total cost has been approximately $70, with almost 50% of it resulting from running o1-preview once for each problem.